-In his classic 1937 book Think and Grow Rich (download pdf of entire book), Napoleon Hill contrasts creative imagination with synthetic imagination:
+In his classic 1937 book Think and Grow Rich (download pdf of entire book), Napoleon Hill contrasts synthetic imagination with creative imagination:

 SYNTHETIC IMAGINATION: Through the faculty of synthetic imagination, one may arrange old concepts, ideas, or plans into new combinations1.
 This faculty creates nothing.
 It merely works with the material of experience, education, and observation with which it is fed.
 It is the faculty used most by the inventor, with the exception of he who draws upon the creative imagination, when he cannot solve his problem through synthetic imagination.